 - The speed of your heartbeat.

-- Rhythm of the beat of your heart.
+- The rhythm of the beat of your heart.

 - Strength and synchronization of electrical signals that pass through your heart.

-A doctor or technician places small patches, called electrodes, on different areas of your body, including several on your chest.
+A doctor or technician places small patches, called electrodes, on different body areas, including several on your chest.